-At $3.9 trillion, Germany has the 4th largest GDP in the world, after Japan.
+Expected to touch $4370 billion in 2020, Germany has the 4th largest GDP in the world.
+The total value of exports and imports is equal to 86.9% of GDP.
 Germany is a European nation with the biggest drivers of its economy being its service industries, including telecommunication, healthcare, and tourism.
 The nation employs a social market economy which emphasizes the value of open-market capitalism and also ensures a number of social services guarantees.
 The country is ranked #1 in the world for entrepreneurship due to its skilled labor force, highly developed infrastructure, and their technological expertise.

 Currency: Euro (€)